 Minor head injuries in young children are scary.
 And although the wounds are usually small, some head injuries need immediate medical care.
-Any head injury the parent must be notified and an incident report filled out.
+If there is any head injury the parent must be notified, and an incident report filled out.

 Call parent or if serious 911: